BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ### 6.1 Alerts

-The repo now includes a scheduled GitHub Actions workflow at [.github/workflows/https-certificate-health.yml](.github/workflows/https-certificate-health.yml).
+The deployment runner now installs a host-level systemd timer, `bb-portfolio-https-health.timer`, on the EC2 instance.

 It runs twice daily and checks: